-Health Benefits Of Desi Ghee – Indian Clarified Butter
+Health Benefits Of Desi Ghee – Clarified Butter Used In Indian Cooking

 Ghee has been used for over 2,000 years in Ayurveda, which is the prehistoric natural therapeutic system of India.
 Ghee is the Sanskrit word for clarified butter.
 Ghee has rather a long history and has been used in Indian food for many thousands of years, and Hindu ritual’s ghee has relatively a long history.